pixie-io/blog.px.dev/content/blog/cpu-profiling-3/index.md

 and increases the speed of data transfer." src='perf-buffer.png' />
 :::

-[^3] _The Stack Traces Map cannot be converted to a perf buffer because it is populated by a BPF helper function._

 ### Conclusion

 In the process of building a continuous profiler, we learned that the cost of symbolizing and moving stack trace data was far more expensive than the underlying cost of collecting the raw stack trace data.